 - 1.1 Essex Housing is Essex County Council's (ECC) in-house development arm which works with public sector partners across Essex.
-Essex Housing's purpose is to help to address housing need throughout the county by building high quality affordable, independent living and private homes.
-In February 2021 it started to operate partly via Essex Housing Development LLP. - 1.2 Essex Housing LLP supports the strategic aims of Everyone's Essex by delivering more new homes and communities as part of ECC's ambition for 'a strong, inclusive and sustainable economy' and contributes to the commitment towards 'future growth and investment' by maximising the impact of public sector spend within the county by generating surpluses for reinvestment and creating new opportunities to achieve social value through development. - 1.3 Essex Housing Development LLP is required to prepare an Annual Delivery Plan for Essex Housing that ECC will be asked to consider and approve.
-This report seeks approval of the Annual Delivery Plan for 2022/23.
+Essex Housing's purpose is to help address housing need throughout the county by building high quality specialist, private and affordable homes.
+Essex Housing delivers schemes through ECC as well as the Essex Housing Development LLP.
+This report seeks approval of Essex Housing's Annual Delivery Plan for 2023/24. - 1.2 Essex Housing supports the strategic aims of Everyone's Essex by delivering more new homes and communities as part of ECC's ambition for 'a strong, inclusive and sustainable economy' and contributes to the commitment towards 'future growth and investment'.
+Essex Housing maximises the impact of public sector spend within the county by generating surpluses for reinvestment and creating new opportunities to achieve social value through development.
+Essex Housing: - 1.2.1 supports the economy by creating new jobs and working with local contractors - 1.2.2 benefits the environment by developing in a sensitive way and including sustainable measures on sites such as electric vehicle charging, solar panels and heat pumps as well as a scheme of net zero homes. - 1.2.3 supports children and families by providing good quality housing in an appropriate mix of type and tenure, central to giving children the best start in life. - 1.2.4 promotes health, care and wellbeing for all residents by providing good quality homes and neighbourhoods.
+Essex Housing promotes the wellbeing of some of our most vulnerable residents by creating homes that enable them to live more independently.

-2. Recommendations
+2 Recommendations

-- 2.1 Agree the Essex Housing Annual Delivery Plan 2022/23 contained in the Confidential Appendix. - 2.2 Note that further formal decisions will need to be taken for each site for development, financing, and land disposal to Essex Housing Development LLP for 2022/23 as set out in paragraph 3.7.
+- 2.1 Agree the Essex Housing Annual Delivery Plan 2023/24 contained in the Confidential Appendix. - 2.2 Note that further formal decisions will need to be taken for each site for development, financing and land disposal to Essex Housing Development LLP for 2023/24 as set out in paragraph 3.10.